Northwestern Syria campaign (October 2017 – February 2018): Army push towards Abu al-Duhur

 On 11 January, rebels, including the FSA-aligned Jaysh al-Izza, Army of Victory, Free Idlib Army, and the Elite Army, announced the formation of a new joint operations room and new offensive in northeastern Hama and southern Idlib, attacking the newly conquered government territory in southern Idlib from the west.
 Hezbollah reported that the army and its allies were repelling a "fierce assault" by rebels.
 Rebels told Reuters they had captured some 15 villages and seized 60 government fighters, while SOHR reported that rebels recaptured 9 villages and two farms from the Syrian army.
 The FSA fighters were reported to be newly equipped with Turkish armoured vehicles.
 However, later in the day, the Syrian army recaptured all of the areas it lost, except for three villages.
 These were also recaptured the following day.
 On the same day, the Syrian army captured three villages east of Abu al-Duhur Airbase, and conducted heavy air raids during the night, killing at least 11 civilians, including in Khan al-Sabil in southern Idlib.
 By 14 January 2018, the Syrian army captured 115 villages after advancing through the southern countryside of Aleppo towards the Abu al-Duhur Airbase, leaving only one village separating them from their forces in the eastern countryside of Idlib.

 This period of fighting saw continued displacement of civilian residents in Idlib.
 According to aid agencies, more than 80,000 arrived in camps in the last week of December and first week of January – with the UN reporting the displaced figure had risen to 100,000 by the second week of January – while Turkish security forces caught a record number of nearly 10,000 attempting to cross the frontier in the last 10 days of December.

-With support from a range of heavy weaponry, Tahrir al-Sham and Turkistan Islamic Party fighters launched a major assault against government forces on 14 January, resulting in capture of 21 villages throughout the day.
+With support from a range of heavy weaponry, Hay'at Tahrir al-Sham and Turkistan Islamic Party fighters launched a major assault against government forces on 14 January, resulting in capture of 21 villages throughout the day.
 Atshan was recaptured by the Syrian army on 15 January, with Abu Omar and Al-Hawash recaptured earlier.
 Tiger Forces conducted a night raid into the early hours of 16 January within the villages of Tell Maraq, Umm Elkhalayel, Al-Zarzour, and Khwein al-Kabir; heavy clashes soon ensued, and the Syrian army said that soldiers in Khwein al-Kabir came under chlorine gas attack, resulting in them having to seek medical attention.
 On the same day, the Syrian Army said it had acquired partial fire control from the north over Abu al-Duhur Airbase after capture of 3 settlements and a hill.
 Meanwhile, the Syrian army captured another 5 villages in the southwest countryside of Aleppo, resulting in flanking of Abu al-Duhur airbase from two sides as it neared encirclement.
 Settlements of Qaytil and Umm Salasil have been captured in southwestern Aleppo countryside by the Syrian army and allied paramilitaries, resulting in them inching closer towards connecting with units in eastern Idlib Governorate.